Table of Contents

 Hotel California by Eagles

-Eagles need no introduction, neither does this timeless classic.
+Eagles need no introduction; neither does this timeless classic.
 Hotel California heavily uses the dominant fifth chord and eerie melodies over it.
 Needless to say, this is all on the harmonic minor scale.

 Sultans of Swing by Dire Straits

 Sultans of Swing is one of the biggest hits by the British rock legend Dire Straits.
-The song is mostly on the natural scale, but at the end of every chord progression circle, it shifts to the Harmonic Minor scale.
+The song is mainly on the natural scale, but at the end of every chord progression circle, it shifts to the Harmonic Minor scale.

 Paint It, Black by The Rolling Stones